-Another huge problem is Jim Davis (no relation).
-He’s simply not up to the challenges of the part.
-A better actor could have elevated the weak script (Jim got the role only after the studio couldn’t get Burt Lancaster, Elmer Gantry, or Richard Widmark, Kiss of Death).
-The actor also has zero chemistry with his co-star.
+Another huge problem is newcomer Jim Davis (no relation).
+He’s simply not up to the challenge.
+A better actor could have elevated the weak script (Jim got the role only after the studio couldn’t get Burt Lancaster, Birdman of Alcatraz, or Richard Widmark, Kiss of Death).
+In addition to that, Jim has zero chemistry with his co-star.
 Bette blamed it all on director Windust’s inexperience with the film medium (this is his very first movie).
 I don’t know, I’ve always thought Jim was mostly an average actor.

 Though the script leaves a lot to be desired, Bette manages to give a superb performance as the sexually repressed spinster.
 Bette, who grew up in Massachusetts in a Puritan atmosphere, probably understood the character’s main problems.

 It’s really a pity that the script is not there to support Bette’s intelligent and meticulous characterization.
-I noticed that she looked rather thin.
-Ernest Haller’s (Jezebel and What Ever Happened to Baby Jane?) cinematography is surprisingly unkind.
+By the way, Ernest Haller’s (Gone with the Wind and What Ever Happened to Baby Jane?) cinematography is surprisingly unkind.
 Haller tries to make Bette look as bad as possible — I guess Hollywood loved clichéd spinsters!